ikmich/db2objection/README.md

 ## The config file

-The `db2objection.config.js` file is a js module with the following properties:
+The `db2objection.config.js` file is a module with the following properties:

 ```javascript
 module.exports = {